horseee/LLaMA-Pruning/README.md

 Please modify the `ckpt_dir` and `tokenizer_path` according to the path to your LLaMA weights.

-### 3. Finetuning
+### 3. Finetuning / Post Training

-We are still developing fintuning code for downstream tasks.
+The pruning impacts the model's structure and hurts the performance of the model, necessitating the post-training or fine-tuning of the model on the downstream tasks.
+We are still developing code for this part.

 ## Acknowledgement